fluentverification/CaseStudies_StochasticModelChecking/FaultTolerance/README.md

-# Fault Tolerance Computing and Electronics
+# Fault Tolerant Computing and Electronics

 This directory contains models in the fault tolerance domain.